 The “end of cash” story has been around for a long time, and it has fueled several waves of investment teaser ads over the past decade or so… which led me to wonder whether DeHaemer is pitching anything new or different in the ads for his Bull and Bust Report (currently $99/yr).

-So let’s dig in and check it out, shall we?
-The big picture notion that “cash is dying” is not a shock or surprise, of course, we’ve all noticed that we use less cash and see card terminals in more places, but here’s a little taste of the ad to get you started:
+The big picture notion that “cash is dying” is not a shock or surprise, of course, we’ve all noticed that we use less cash and see card terminals in more places, and do so much more of our shopping online, but here’s a little taste of the ad to get you started:

 “Don’t be surprised to find that in less than five years, money as you know it will be a thing of the past.

 “Millions of Americans like you and me will be carrying just one thing: their mobile phones.